AmitOren8/Covid-19-Data-SQL-Tbleau-Project/README.md

 # SQL-Project

-The Covid Data Exploration file is seires of queries exploring global Covid-19 data.
+The Covid Data Exploration file is a series of queries exploring global Covid-19 data.

 **The project presents use of:**
 - aggregate functions